7824c5a4/Xineos1511LVDS-PleoraPT1000/eBUS_Player_Config.md

         - GrbCh0AcqCfgPixelBusDataPortMapping: CBA
         - GrbCh0AcqCfgInvertPixelData: True *(Personal Preference- depends how you plan to process captures)*
   - PixelBusInterface ->
-    - PixelBusSerialSelect: UART0 *(set to Unused if you want to use the PLC connector on the PT1000 to do serial communication- it can only communicate via one of these methods simultaneously)*
+    - PixelBusSerialSelect: UART0 *(set to Unused if you want to use the PLC connector on the PT1000 to do serial communication- it can only communicate via one of these interfaces at a time)*
     - PixelBusDataValidEnabled: True
     - PixelBusDataValidPolarity: High
     - PixelBusLineValidPolarity: High
     - PixelBusLineValidEdgeSensitivity: Level
     - PixelBusFrameValidEdgeSensitivity: Level
     - PixelBusClockPresent: *(This is a read-only field, but it will show True if the PT1000 can detect the pixel clock signal coming from the Xineos-1511.
-Useful for troubleshooting)*
+Useful for debugging)*

 Optionally, once you have all the settings set to a working configuration, you can use the following menu items to save the current configuration to the PT1000's startup configuration: